-Seven significant wildlife mineral licks were identified in 2016.
+Three significant wildlife mineral licks were identified in 2017.
 Operational buffers consistent with the Operating Ground Rules were applied to conserve the sites.
+Another historic lick previously buffered in 1995 was reconfirmed and the buffer was maintained on a new block.